DestinationsEurope

 I have found it is one of the first places people recommend.
 Well, that is if they don’t already know your trashier side.

 The cocktail craze is huge in Iceland, by the way.
-More than a couple of establishments (although I have only mentioned Slippbarinn and b5 here) have become popular this way.
+More than a couple of establishments have become popular this way.
+The competition is fierce, though.
+Expect ever so whimsical creations and barmans calling themselves mixologists.

+To be fair, they do make some pretty damn good cocktails, so I am not even mad at the hipstery.
 Bear in mind that cocktails are an expensive treat.
-Iceland as a whole is pricey but if budget is something you mind, there are cheaper ways to get drunk.
+Iceland as a whole is pricey, but if budget is something you mind, there are cheaper ways to get drunk.
 Just a friendly reminder, that is all.

 Show More